 And then, of course, there is the perennial problem of uneven cooking.
 No matter what you do, your breast will be done before your thighs and legs.

 My solution is very simple: do what the Italians do and serve the breast, stuffed with a savory filling and rolled into a neat, sliceable roast.
-It cooks in less than an hour, using the classic arrosto morto braising technique, and makes for a beautiful formal presentation fit for a special occasion.
+A roast turkey roll cooks in less than an hour, using the classic arrosto morto braising technique, and makes for a beautiful formal presentation fit for a special occasion.
 And with all the flavor that the filling provides, even folks who prefer dark meat over the often bland breast meat (like me) will enjoy this dish.

 1 turkey breast, skinned and butterflied (see Notes)